IzumiSatoshi/Few-Shot-Patch-Based-Training/README.md

-## this implementation works on python 3.9 and puts all the scripts you have to run into one script
+## this implementation works on python 3.9 and puts all the scripts into one script

+#

-[x] streamline everything of Few-Shot-Patch-Based-Training into one script [x] automatically get frames to apply style on
+[x] streamline everything of Few-Shot-Patch-Based-Training into one script

+[x] automatically get frames to apply style on with --framegap

 [x] gif support

 [] mask support (in progress)

-[] optimize the movement tracking scripts to run with GPU or multiple CPU (in progress) [] add ubuntu support (in progress)
+[] optimize the movement tracking scripts to run with GPU or multiple CPU (in progress)

+[] add ubuntu support (in progress)

-[] make a GUI (hit me up)
+[] make a GUI (hit me up if you have experience in that)

+### why this fork exists

+the original repo was hard to comprehend and required a lot of work to start, my goal with this repo is to make it as automized as possible.

 ## to run this script